Bee biology

 honeybee democracyswarm intelligence

-The Honey Bee Gut Microbiome and Colony Health
+The Honey Bee Gut Microbiome (How Bacteria Keep Colonies Alive)

 Bee biology

-The Honey Bee Gut Microbiome and Colony Health
+The Honey Bee Gut Microbiome (How Bacteria Keep Colonies Alive)

 Eight core bacterial species colonize every honey bee gut.
 Disrupt them with antibiotics and the bee becomes vulnerable to pathogens it normally shrugs off.